 - Piece of cardboard with a hole punched in the middle

-Note that whatever you use to clip the wick will end up covered with wax.
+Note that whatever you use to clip the wick will be covered with wax.
 I’ve got a bunch of wax-coated clothespins to deal with now!

 Paraffin wax has an ignition point starting at 390 degrees F. During a sculpture class in college, a pot of melted wax I was using caught on fire.
-The incident traumatized me and I was extra cautious to make sure my wax wouldn’t catch fire!
+The incident traumatized me, and I was extra cautious to ensure my wax wouldn’t catch fire!

 Use a double boiler: The safest way to melt wax is with a double boiler.
-Simply boil some water in a pot larger than your wax pot.
+Boil some water in a pot larger than your wax pot.
 The wax pot goes on top of this.
 Steam from the boiled water melts the wax at a consistent temperature.

 If your wax does catch fire, DO NOT PUT OUT WAX FIRES WITH WATER.
 The water will accelerate the fire and can cause an explosion.
 Instead:

 - Put a lid on the container until the flames die down, or

 - Use a fire extinguisher (which you have nearby, right?)

 No brain surgery here.
 Just pour the wax.
 I prepared the space with plastic tablecloth material, so I wasn’t worried about any spilling.